httprity/Bikolpo-AI-Powered-Safe-Routing-Engine/README.md

-Bikolpo — AI-Powered Safe Routing Engine During Urban Floods Bikolpo (বিকল্প) is an AI-powered routing engine that helps Dhaka citizens find the safest route during urban floods.
+Bikolpo — AI-Powered Safe Routing Engine During Urban Floods

- Instead of choosing the fastest route only, Bikolpo evaluates flood probability on every road segment and reranks routes based on real-time risk.
+Bikolpo (বিকল্প) is an AI-powered routing engine designed to help commuters in Dhaka find the safest route during urban floods.
+Traditional routing focuses only on the fastest path, but during monsoon-season flooding, the fastest path can often be the most dangerous.
+Bikolpo changes this by predicting flood probability on every road segment and intelligently reranking routes based on real-time risk.
-Built with a custom ML model, synthetic physics-informed flood data, and an interactive Streamlit UI.

-Key Features
-AI Flood-Risk Prediction
-ML model predicts flood probability for each road segment.

-Trained on synthetic monsoon-driven hourly flood data.

-Uses rainfall intensity, river levels, elevation, drainage, landcover, and historic flood patterns.

-Safe Route Generation
-Retrieves multiple possible routes using OpenRouteService.

-Reranks them using a flood-aware scoring algorithm:

-Safest Route

-Balanced Route

-Each segment is color-coded based on risk.

-Interactive Frontend (Streamlit)
-Clean UI with Bengali splash screen (বিকল্প).

-Shows route cards with flood probability, distance, and ETA.

-Users can switch between Car/Rickshaw and Walking modes.

-Highlights “Why this route is the safest” using ML-driven insights.

-Backend FastAPI Service
-Exposes a /predict endpoint.

-Geocodes Dhaka locations using a curated dataset.

-Integrates ML model + routing service + risk scoring.

-Returns route geometry + per-segment risk.
+The system integrates a custom machine learning model trained on a physics-informed synthetic flood dataset with an interactive Streamlit interface and a FastAPI backend.
+The result is a complete end-to-end solution that not only visualizes route safety but also explains why a particular route is safer.

+How It Works

+At the core of Bikolpo is an ML model that predicts the flood probability of road segments.
+The model is trained on a synthetic monsoon-driven hourly dataset that simulates rainfall, river levels, temperature, humidity, flood persistence, drainage, elevation, landcover and spatial hotspots.
+These physics-based simulations allow the system to learn realistic flood behavior without depending on limited real-world flood data.

+When a user enters a starting point and a destination, the backend fetches multiple possible routes from the OpenRouteService API.
+Each route is broken into individual segments, and the ML model assigns a flood probability to each one.
+A custom scoring algorithm then ranks the available routes as the safest, balanced, or fastest option.
+The results are returned to the frontend along with color-coded geometry, estimated risk levels and textual explanations for why a route is recommended.

+The Streamlit frontend displays an interactive map with clear segment-level risk visualization, intuitive route cards, a Bengali splash screen and a simple mode selector for driving or walking.
+This makes the system not only intelligent, but also easy to use in real-world flood situations.